-This unit enables the student to use science inquiry skills to design, conduct and analyse safe and effective investigations into linear motion and wave phenomena, and to communicate methods and findings.
-It will concentrate on Newton's Laws of Motion, the wave model of sound and light, and the algebraic and graphical representations of forces, motion and waves.
+This unit enables the student to use Science inquiry skills to design, conduct and analyse safe and effective investigations into linear motion and wave phenomena, and to communicate methods and findings.
+It will concentrate on Newton's Laws of motion, the wave model of sound and light, and the algebraic and graphical representations of forces, motion and waves.

-Unit 2: THERMAL, NUCLEAR AND ELECTRICAL
+Unit 2: Thermal, Nuclear and Electrical

-This unit introduces the kinetic particle model and thermodynamics to explain the heating process, how the nuclear model of the atom explains radioactivity, fission and fusion and how charge is transferred through electrical circuits.
+This unit introduces the kinetic particle model and thermodynamics to explain the heating process, how the nuclear model of the atom explains radioactivity, fission and fusion, and how charge is transferred through electrical circuits.

-Unit 3: GRAVITY AND ELECTROMAGNETISM
+Unit 3: Gravity and Electromagnetism

 This unit allows students to explore motion in a gravitational field, including projectile motion and momentum.
-The student will delve into the similarities and differences between gravitational, electric and magnetic fields and then develop an understanding of transformations and the transfer of energy in electromagnetic devices, as well as transformations and transfer of energy associated with motion in electric, magnetic and gravitational fields.
+The students will delve into the similarities and differences between gravitational, electric and magnetic fields and then develop an understanding of transformations and the transfer of energy in electromagnetic devices, as well as transformations and transfer of energy associated with motion in electric, magnetic and gravitational fields.